snowplow/documentation/docs/collecting-data/collecting-from-own-applications/mobile-trackers/configuring-how-events-are-sent/index.md

 To prevent this, the tracker automatically removes old events from the event store.
 It removes old events based on two criteria that are configurable using `EmitterConfiguration`:

-1. Maximum event store size (`maxEventStoreSize`) – in case the number of events surpasses this threshold, oldest events will be removed until the number of events is under the threshold.
+1. Maximum event store size (`maxEventStoreSize`) – in case the number of events surpasses this threshold, the oldest events will be removed until the number of events is under the threshold.
 Defaults to 1000.
 2. Maximum event age (`maxEventStoreAge`) – events older than this threshold are removed.
 Defaults to 30 days.

 The clean up is triggered before each emit attempt – before sending events to the collector.